shirisha-1910/AWS-EKS-project/README.md

    1 Create an AWS Account:

-      -  Visit AWS and click on "Create an AWS Account."
+      1  Visit AWS and click on "Create an AWS Account."
-      -  Follow the instructions to enter your email, password, and payment information.
+      2 Follow the instructions to enter your email, password, and payment information.

    2 Access AWS Management Console:

-      -  Verify your email and log in to the AWS Management Console.
+      1 Verify your email and log in to the AWS Management Console.

    3 Set up Multi-Factor Authentication (MFA):

-     -   Enhance account security by setting up MFA.
+     1  Enhance account security by setting up MFA.

    4 Create IAM Users:

-      -  Navigate to IAM in the AWS Management Console.
+      1 Navigate to IAM in the AWS Management Console.
-     -   Add users with necessary permissions and store access keys securely.
+     2 Add users with necessary permissions and store access keys securely.

     Note: This project was completed using the root account.
 For better security, create and use IAM users and roles with least privilege for managing AWS resources.

 ## 2. Configuring the AWS CLI and kubectl

-   1 Install AWS CLI:
+   1 .Install AWS CLI:

-      -  Download and install the AWS CLI.
+      1 Download and install the AWS CLI.
 Follow instructions specific to your operating system.

-   2 Configure AWS CLI Credentials:
+   2 .Configure AWS CLI Credentials:

-      -  Run aws configure in your terminal and enter your IAM user's access key ID, secret access key, region, and output format.
+      1 .Run aws configure in your terminal and enter your IAM user's access key ID, secret access key, region, and output format.

-    3 Install kubectl:
+    3 .Install kubectl:

-       - Download and install kubectl.
+       1 .Download and install kubectl.
 Instructions can be found in the official Kubernetes documentation.

-   4 Configure kubectl for EKS:
+   4 .Configure kubectl for EKS:

-     -   Update your kubeconfig file using:
+     1 .Update your kubeconfig file using:

   - aws eks update-kubeconfig --name your-cluster-name

-  -
-      -  Verify by running kubectl get nodes.
+     2. Verify by running kubectl get nodes.

 ## 3. Preparing Networking and Security Groups for EKS

- 1   Create an Amazon VPC:
+ 1  .
+Create an Amazon VPC:

-       - Set up a VPC with public and private subnets.
+       1 .Set up a VPC with public and private subnets.

-  2  Configure Security Groups:
+  2 .
+Configure Security Groups:

-        - Create and configure security groups for your EKS worker nodes, defining inbound and outbound rules.
+        1  .Create and configure security groups for your EKS worker nodes, defining inbound and outbound rules.

-  3  Set Up Internet Gateway (IGW):
+  3 .
+Set Up Internet Gateway (IGW):

-        - Create and attach an IGW to your VPC.
+        1 .Create and attach an IGW to your VPC.
-        - Update route tables to allow internet access.
+        2 .Update route tables to allow internet access.

-   4 Configure IAM Policies:
+   4 .Configure IAM Policies:
-       - Create IAM policies and attach them to roles used by EKS worker nodes.
+       1 .Create IAM policies and attach them to roles used by EKS worker nodes.

        Note: I used default VPC